Being a black belt in finance means to have a net worth of a million dollars.

-Give us the break down on your current net worth.
-What is it invested in and do you have any debt?
+Give us a breakdown of your current net worth.
+What is it invested in, and do you have any debt?

 To grow rich, one needs to not only accumulate assets but also diversify.
 My net worth is diversified across different asset classes.
 I also believe in diversification based on the ever-changing tax rules.

-Since I live in one of the most expensive parts of the country; my primary home is a major component of my net worth at $1M.
+Since I live in one of the country's most expensive parts, my primary home is a major component of my net worth at $1M.